 - placing protective coverings on large items touched by the public such as beds or sofas

 - frequent cleaning of objects and surfaces that are touched regularly, including self-checkouts, trolleys, coffee machines and betting terminals, for example.

-The vast majority of businesses will want to do everything possible to protect their staff and customers, but tough powers are in place to enforce action if they don’t, including fines and jail sentences of up to two years.
+The vast majority of businesses will want to do everything possible to protect their staff and customers.
+Tough powers are in place to enforce action for any that don’t, including fines and jail sentences of up to two years.

 For working safely during COVID-19, please open the link below:

 For managing health and safety at the workplace, please read the following guidelines set out by the Health and Safety Executives